JessicaGarson/nyu_advanced_python_class/class7/about_class7.md

 After you are finished try to do something to make this special.[See adding Twilio to this](https://www.twilio.com/blog/2017/10/how-to-receive-and-respond-to-text-messages-in-python-with-django-and-twilio.html).

 # Share What We Create
+We'll be sharing what we create at the end of class.